ZdenekFisr/WebApiExample/README.md

 Important folders:
 - `DatabaseOperations`: Generic classes and interfaces with an entity and optionally a model as type parameter(s).
 They contain queries such as `INSERT` OR `UPDATE`, written using Entity Framework.
 - `Features`: Implementations of repositories.
-- `Identity`: Everything related to authentication.
-- `Migrations`: Versions of ORM.
+- `Migrations`: Versions of database schema.
 - `Services`: Implementations of services.
 ## WebApiExample
 This is an ASP<i></i>.NET Core Web API project that consists of controllers.
-These can inherit from generic controllers.
 It references both `Application` and `Infrastructure` projects in case one of them needs to be replaced by another project.
 ## Test projects
 All test projects are stored in the `Tests` folder.
 Each project corresponds to one of the CA layers and can contain either unit tests or integration tests.
 They all use `xUnit` and `FluentAssertions`.
 If a tested service has a dependency that needs to be mocked, `Moq` is used to do so.
 If a service needs data from DB but it's not an integration test, the Entity Framework's in-memory database is used with data stored in CSV files as embedded resources.